Smash powers and traces on parametrized spectra: An application of rigidity: Rigid multi-spans

-We refer to this as the {\bf action} of the multi-span on the tuple of spectra $(X_i)$.
+We refer to this as the {\bf action} of the multi-span on the tuple of spectra $(X_i)$. \end{defn}

-\begin{rmk} This definition explains why we explicitly allow for a product on the right in \eqref{eg:ex_span} but not on the left.
-(Of course nothing stops us from replacing $C$ by a product.) \end{rmk}
+\begin{rmk} This action is why we want to have a product on the right in \eqref{eg:ex_span} but not on the left.
+(Of course nothing stops us from replacing $C$ by a product as well.) \end{rmk}